The Bankrate promise

 To start, the Amex Gold offers up to $120 in annual Uber Cash.
 Simply add your Gold Card to your Uber account and automatically get $10 in Uber Cash each month for Uber Eats orders or Uber rides in the U.S. (totaling up to $120 per year).

 The Platinum Card, on the other hand, is one of the best cards with annual credits.
 The card offers up to $200 in Uber cash for your U.S. rides each year after you add the card to your Uber app ($15 each month plus a bonus of $20 in the month of December).
-You’ll also be able to take advantage of up to $200 in airline fee credits, which can be used on baggage fees and more on one qualifying airline of your choosing.
+You’ll also be able to take advantage of up to $200 in airline fee credits, which can be used on baggage fees and more with one qualifying airline of your choosing.

 With all of these credits in mind, the Amex Platinum can deliver value well beyond the cost of its annual fee, and it takes the cake in this category of our American Express Gold versus Platinum comparison.